larsjuhljensen/JensenLab/_pages/training_stringapp.md

 _Which HPV proteins does p53 interact with?_

-Note that p53 will be added to the network in the previous step if a selectivity of 0.1 is chosen.
+Note that p53 will be added to the network in the previous step if more proteins are imported or the selectivity is set to a lower value.
 Choosing a lower selectivity will include more hub proteins (such as p53) that are connected to many proteins, and that do not interact specifically with proteins in your network.
 Conversely, choosing a higher selectivity will include more proteins that are more specific to your network, but these interactions will have lower confidence (since any higher confidence hub proteins will be filtered out).
 Further, be aware that changing the selectivity parameter will change the enrichment results in step 4.5, since different proteins will be included in the host network.

 ### 4.4 Merge two host-virus networks